All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 If only earning real money was that easy, right?

-These mini payments which credit card companies LOVE can go on for 100 years and yes that’s a tad sarcastic.
+Credit card companies LOVE these mini-payments, which can go on for 100 years, and yes, that’s a tad sarcastic.

-Read the fine print on your credit card statement, it should shock you.
+Please read the fine print on your credit card statement; it should shock you.

-Not only are you wrapping your finances in red tape you’re ripping away at your credit score and leaving bad notes on your credit report.
+Not only are you wrapping your finances in red tape, you’re ripping away at your credit score and leaving sour notes on your credit report.

-This is something you don’t want to do because your credit report can affect applying for an apartment, getting a mortgage or even an employment opportunity.
+You don’t want to do this because your credit report can affect applying for an apartment, getting a mortgage, or even an employment opportunity.

 Not paying the debt back on time is a game of catching me if you can.

-Unfortunately, you’ll have to work from behind the bars on making ends meet and catching up with your debt.
+Unfortunately, you’ll have to work from behind bars to make ends meet and catch up with your debt.

-It’s not harsh, it’s the reality but let me reassure you there are ways out of a debt mess if you work hard at it.
+It’s not harsh; it’s the reality, but let me reassure you there are ways out of a debt mess if you work hard.

-Fair enough, then perhaps you’re not ready to get out of financial jail just yet.
+Fair enough, perhaps you’re not ready to escape financial jail yet.

-You can’t make people change the way they are with their money, they have to do it themselves.
+You can’t make people change how they are with their money; they have to do it themselves.

-Most times this is when people scramble and put out all the feelers for help whether it be with family, friends or online forums and social media.
+People often scramble and put out all the feelers for help, whether with family, friends, online forums, or social media.

 Living On The Streets

-It was apparent as the sticker was still on his footwear (even I saw that) but he was trying to protect himself from getting arrested.
+It was apparent that the sticker was still on his footwear (even I saw that), but he was trying to protect himself from getting arrested.

-He was clearly homeless and wanting warm footwear as the weather in Ontario has been raining and snowing at best.
+He was homeless and wanted warm footwear as Ontario’s weather has been raining and snowing at best.

-Although I don’t condone what he did it made me realize how bad it is out there when someone has to steal from a second-hand store.
+Although I don’t condone what he did, it made me realize how bad it is when someone has to steal from a second-hand store.

-Security asked him how he was going to pay and he pulled out $5.
+Security asked him how he would pay, and he pulled out $5.

-He said, “Dude, I live on the streets because of my credit history.”
+He laughed when he asked if he had a debit or credit card.
+“Dude, I live on the streets because of my credit history.”

 I also wasn’t sure if it was the right thing to do.